Club/Organization Re-Registration Requirements

 Important Notes :

-- Registrations will be reviewed on a rolling basis, however no registration will be fully approved until SEA can confirm all board members meet both GPA and judicial requirements.
+- Registrations will be reviewed on a rolling basis, however no registration will be fully approved until SEA can confirm all board members meet both GPA and conduct requirements.
 As such, no approvals will be given until after spring 2020 grades are available.
 This does not mean, however, that groups must wait until that time to submit the re-registration.

 - Documents will be reviewed for accuracy, inclusion of all required information, as well as basic readability.
 Remember, these documents should be easily understood by those that are unfamiliar with your group, as they will be included on the organization’s SB Engaged page.